cornell-zhang/catalyst2018/lab1/README.md

 --------------------------

 ### Part 1.
 Understanding basic circuits
-In this section, you will wire up some basic circuits that start with a simple analog LED circuit and go to other simple digital circuits before going into developing a NAND gate.
+In this section, you will wire up some basic circuits that start with a simple analog LED circuit and then go to other simple digital circuits before going into developing a NAND gate.
 If you are ever in need of assistance, feel free to ask the TA’s for help.
-While you are wiring up circuits, make sure that the breadboard power supply isn’t turned on.
+While you are wiring up circuits, make sure to turn OFF the breadboard power supply.
+Failure to do so may result in the circuit breaking.
 You may refer to Figure 3 below to see the wiring underlying the breadboard.

 <a href="https://github.com/cornell-zhang/catalyst2018/blob/master/lab1/figures/BreadboardWiring.png" target="_blank">Link to image of breadboard wiring</a>